A TTL-based Approach for Content Placement in Edge Networks: Linear Edge Network

-{We also compare our proposed scheme to replication strategies with LRU, LFU, FIFO and Random (RR) eviction policies.
-In a cache network, upon a cache hit, the requested content usually get replicated back in the network, there are three mechanisms in the literature: leave-copy-everywhere (LCE), leave-copy-probabilistically (LCP) and leave-copy-down (LCD), with the differences in how to replicate the requested content in the reverse path.
-Due to space constraints, we refer interested readers to \cite{garetto16} for detailed explanations of these mechanisms.
-Furthermore, based on \cite{garetto16}, LCD significantly outperforms LCE and LCP.
-Hence, we only consider LCD here. }

-{Figure~\ref{fig:line-comp-lcd} compares the performance of different eviction policies with LCD replication strategies to our algorithm under MCDP for a three-node line cache network.
-We plot the relative performance w.r.t. the optimal aggregated utilities of all above policies, normalized to that under MCDP.
-We observe that MCDP significantly outperforms all other caching evictions with LCD replications.
-At last, we consider a larger line cache network at the expense of simulation.
-We again observe the huge gain of MCDP w.r.t. other caching eviction policies with LCD, hence are omitted here due to space constraints. }
+We also compare the performance of MCDP to other policies such as K-LRU (K=3), K-LRU with big cache abstraction: K-LRU(B) and the UB based bound.
+We plot the relative performance w.r.t. the optimal aggregated utilities of all above policies, normalized to that under MCDP shown in Figure \ref{mcdpcs-line3}.
+We observe that MCDP significantly outperforms K-LRU and K-LRU(B) for low and moderate values of Zipf parameter.
+Furthermore, the performance gap between UB and MCDP increases in Zipf parameter.